-(1) Subject to section 43(2) of the Spatial Planning and Land Use Management Act, the Municipality may approve an application for the extension of a validity period imposed in terms of a condition of approval, on a date before or after the expiry of the validity period of an approval, if the application for the extension of the period was submitted before the expiry of the validity period.
+- (1) Subject to section 43(2) of the Spatial Planning and Land Use Management Act, the Municipality may approve an application for the extension of a validity period imposed in terms of a condition of approval, on a date before or after the expiry of the validity period of an approval, if the application for the extension of the period was submitted before the expiry of the validity period. - (2) When the Municipality considers an application in terms of subsection (1), it must have regard to the following: - (a) Whether the circumstances prevailing at the time of the original approval have materially changed;

-- (2) When the Municipality considers an application in terms of subsection (1), it must have regard to the following: - (a) whether the circumstances prevailing at the time of the original approval have materially changed; - (b) whether the legislative or policy requirements applicable to the approval that prevailed at the time of the original approval have materially changed; and - (c) whether there is a pending review application in court which may have an effect on the date of implementation of the approval. - (3) If there are material changes in circumstances or in legislative or policy requirements that will necessitate new conditions of approval if an extension of a validity period is approved, an application contemplated in section 15(2)(h) must be submitted for consideration before or simultaneously with the application for the extension of a validity period. - (4) The extended validity period takes effect on and is reckoned from the expiry date of the validity period applicable to the original approval or from the expiry date of the previously extended validity period approved in terms of this By-law. - (a) five years from the date of the approval, if no period for compliance is specified in the approval; or - (b) the period for compliance specified in the approval which period together with any extension that may be granted, may not exceed five years.
+- (b) Whether the legislative or policy requirements applicable to the approval that prevailed at the time of the original approval have materially changed; and - (c) whether there is a pending review application in court which may have an effect on the date of implementation of the approval. - (3) If there are material changes in circumstances or in legislative or policy requirements that will necessitate new conditions of approval if an extension of a validity period is approved, an application contemplated in section15(2)(h) must be submitted for consideration before or simultaneously with the application for the extension of a validity period. - (4) The extended validity period takes effect on and is reckoned from the expiry date of the validity period applicable to the original approval or from the expiry date of the previously extended validity period approved in terms of this By-law.